Does Pre-Workout Make You Poop?

 Can Pre-Workout Really Make You Poop?

-The fact is, yes, taking a pre-workout supplement can cause a sudden bowel movement.
-However, not everyone will experience this effect because it depends on several factors.
+It is true that taking a pre-workout supplement can lead to a sudden bowel movement.
+However, it is not a universal effect and depends on various factors.

-To determine if you’ll experience any toilet trouble, it helps to look at the individual components of pre-workout.
+To determine if you are likely to experience any toilet trouble, it is helpful to examine the individual components of the pre-workout supplement.

 Does Pre Workout Make You Poop